karlseguin/dcache/readme.md

 The purger receives the ETS name of the segment that is full.

 ## Special Keys
 DCache may insert its own internal values into the cache/segments.
+These keys will always be a tuple where the first value is `:dcache`.

 Advanced usage of the cache which involves iterating through segments should be aware of these keys.

-### `:__dcache_purging`
+### `{:dcache, :purging}`
-When the purger option is set to `:default` (which is the default) or `:no_spawn`, the `:__dcache_purging` key will inserted before purging begins and deleted at the end of purging (it acts as a sentinel value to ensure that only 1 purger is running on the segment at a time).
+When the purger option is set to `:default` (which is the default) or `:no_spawn`, the `{:dcache, :purging}` key will inserted before purging begins and deleted at the end of purging (it acts as a sentinel value to ensure that only 1 purger is running on the segment at a time).
 This is stored as a valid entry with an expiry in the far future expiry.